kaungKhantToe/src/README.md

 👋 Hi, I’m @kaungKhantToe

-☕ This repository consists of ...many java programs that I've written in college.
+☕ This repository consists of ...many java programs and web development projects that I've written in college.

 ☕ These projects include ...many assignments from classes and clubs alike as well as some custom projects